rkuris/cert-check/README.md

 ## Configuring

-Right now, everything is hardcoded.
-You probably want to change the list of sites it checks and how many days before it warns you.
+~~Right now, everything is hardcoded.
+You probably want to change the list of sites it checks and how many days before it warns you.~~

+Good news!  cert-check now supports command line arguments.
+The -notify argument reports any site below that threshold in days.
+All other arguments are considered sites to be checked.

 ## Running